Syllabus for Degree Project in Sustainable Destination Development

 Oral and written presentation of the thesis (see Other Regulations).
 Written and oral opposition to another thesis (normally within the same programme), or a corresponding task defined by the examiner.

-Guidelines and instructions for theses are available at the Student Portal.
+Guidelines and instructions for theses are available at the teaching platform.